 Until recently, the markets reported their financial numbers via spreadsheets for consolidation at headquarters as input to planning and forecasting, processed in Oracle’s Hyperion Financial Management system.
 But Flying Tiger Copenhagen found spreadsheets time consuming and error-prone and looked for a cloud solution to facilitate budgeting and forecasting.

-Head of Treasury, Reporting & Analysis, Flying Tiger Copenhagen (Zebra A/S)
+Why Flying Tiger Copenhagen (Zebra A/S) Chose Oracle

 “Having chosen Oracle Hyperion Financial Management and Oracle Essbase three years ago, we naturally looked for an Oracle Cloud application to integrate easily into our ERP and EPM systems.
 Oracle was a natural extension to our existing planning and budgeting platform.”